You are currently viewing Holiday Metabolism: Stop Overeating & Prevent Lingering Weight Gain

+The cycle is predictable: the holidays arrive, the rich food appears, and the scale inevitably creeps up.
 I know it can be SO hard to resist delicious foods!
-Overeating during the holidays can be a challenge if not overwhelming.
+Overeating during the holidays can be a challenge, if not overwhelming.

 It is easy to have a regretful food hangover (sometimes literally over the waistline) or justify overeating with the promise to diet on yet another “Monday”.
-Thanksgiving, Hanukkah, Boxing Day, Christmas, or New Year’s Eve, can all be a time of celebrating and gaining unwanted weight.
+Thanksgiving, Hanukkah, Boxing Day, Christmas, or New Year’s Eve can all be times of celebrating and gaining unwanted weight.
 It is a very social activity to partake in delicious food and treats during these happy occasions with friends and family.
-We get an increase in dopamine, oxytocin, and endorphins boosting our mood only to leave massive regret the next day.
+We get an increase in dopamine, oxytocin, and endorphins, boosting our mood, only to leave massive regret the next day.

 Better food choices to eat in moderation to raise the happy hormones include: